 What is a wrist sprain?

 A wrist sprain happens when one or more ligaments in your wrist stretch or tear.
 Ligaments are tough tissues that connect bones and keep them in place, and support your joints.
-A fall onto your outstretched hand can cause a wrist sprain.
-An injury that causes your wrist to twist can also cause a sprain.
-This may happen during sports, such as biking, skiing, or snowboarding.

 What are the signs and symptoms of a wrist sprain?